lloyd/JSONSelect/JSONSelect_1.md

   * `object string` -- a descentant combinator
   * `#bar > string` -- a child combinator
   * `boolean#enabled ~ #email` -- a general sibling operator,
-    *perhaps without the requirement that the first preceeds the second*
+    *perhaps without the ordering requirement*

 The following are being considered: